viebel/klipse/contributing.md

 git push -tags
 ```

-Release a new version on github
+Draft a new release on [github](https://github.com/viebel/klipse/releases)

 ## 5. Deploy to clojars